New! Join the discussion group.

-This site offers a non-traditional theology.
-By non-traditional I mean one that is not coming out of the major religious traditions (i.e. Christianity, Islam, Hinduism, Buddhism, etc.) Now one might ask why there is a need for a theology other than that found in the traditions.
-While there are many people satisfied with the traditions for their religious lives, there is also an increasing number who do not find those traditions compelling or reasonable.
-This is understandable given the change in the way people think about things particularly ever since the Enlightenment where reasoning and empirical sensibilities blossomed.
+Let me ask a question.
+Have you or someone you know found that traditional religious systems are not compelling or meaningful to you?
+Maybe you have a feeling that there is something ultimately meaningful about life, but current systems just don’t seem either reasonable or don’t address your pressing concerns well enough.
+If so, this site offers a non-traditional theology.
+By non-traditional, I mean one that is not tied to any particular religious tradition (i.e. Christianity, Islam, Hinduism, Buddhism, etc.) Now one might ask why there is a need for a theology other than those found in the traditions.
+While there are many people satisfied with the traditions, there is also an increasing number who do not find those traditions compelling or reasonable.
+This is understandable given the change in the way people think about things, particularly ever since the Enlightenment where reasoning and empirical sensibilities blossomed.
 As a result, many of those who are turned off by the traditions abandon religion entirely or venture off into exploring alternatives.
-In either case, I felt that religion could have a positive effect on people’s lives but that a religion for today should be reasonable and friendly with all other forms of human endeavor including science and philosophy.
+In either case, I feel that religion can have a positive effect on people’s lives but that a religion for today should be reasonable and friendly with all other forms of human endeavor including science and philosophy.

 My own journey in this respect began after withdrawing from a Lutheran seminary in the ’70s.
 I had embraced the best theology of the time and found that after two years of study my beliefs no longer fit within those at the grassroots level of Christianity.
 My belief in God remained intact, but I needed to find a reasonable way to think about God and God’s relationship to this world.
 This included how we can know something about God and how God might be active in our lives.